-Other Medical Devices
+Other Medical Devices and Health Care Facilities

-If you use any other personal medical device, consult the manufacturer of your device to determine if it is adequately shielded from external RF energy.
+If you use any other personal medical device, consult the manufacturer of your device to determine if it is adequately shielded from the external RF energy.
 Your physician may be able to assist you in obtaining this information.